NFL Quarterback Club 99

 NFL Quarterback Club '99 Is a sports game released in November 1998, developed by Iguana Entertainment and published by Acclaim Entertainment for Nintendo 64.

 Gameplay

 The title is one of the first sports games to work with the Expansion Pak.
 The game features the ability to replay past Super Bowls and provides historical descriptions of them.
 NFL Quarterback Club '99 delivers all 31 teams and 3D rendered stadiums (also included are the Cleveland Browns).
 1,500 players are featured in the game with over 250 motion-capture animations.
 Players, along with teams, uniforms, coaches, and playbooks can also be created and used in game.

 The game features teams from NFL Europe.

 Development

 As with the preceding game in the series, NFL Quarterback Club 98, Brett Favre served as the game's spokesman and cover player.
 Play-by-play was handled by Mike Patrick, color calls by Randy Cross and referee calls by Jerry Markbreit.
 Charlie Weis and Dedric Ward served as consultants for the game.

+A PC version of NFL Quarterback Club 99 was in development.